Definition and Importance of Liability in the Carriage of Perishable Goods

 Packaging and Preparation Obligations of the Shipper

-Proper packaging is the first line of defense against spoilage and is primarily the responsibility of the shipper.
-Packaging must be appropriate to the type of goods, duration of transport, and agreed temperature conditions.
+Proper packaging is the first line of defense against spoilage and is primarily the shipper’s responsibility.
+Packaging must be appropriate to the type of goods, the duration of transport, and the agreed-upon temperature conditions.
 The use of insulating materials, cooling packs, dry ice, and warning labels must comply with commercial and contractual standards.

 The shipper must also include essential data, such as the required temperature, permissible temperature deviation, and shelf life, in the transport documents.
 Delivering goods to the carrier without proper disclosure of conditions or with inadequate packaging may render the shipper fully or partially liable for resulting damage.
-Recording the condition of the goods at handover and preparing photographic reports can assist in demonstrating compliance with the shipper’s obligations.
+Recording the condition of the goods at handover and preparing photographic reports can help demonstrate compliance with the shipper’s obligations.

 Continuous Temperature Monitoring as Legal Evidence

 Continuous recording of temperature and storage conditions is among the most important forms of evidence in disputes related to the spoilage of perishable goods.
-Tracking systems that provide historical, time-stamped reports demonstrate when and where deviations in the cold chain occurred.
+Tracking systems that provide historical, time-stamped reports show when and where cold chain deviations occurred.

 Such data assists in allocating liability and identifying the point of failure.
 Contracts should specify acceptable report formats, data retention periods, and the parties’ respective access rights.
 In the absence of proper records, it becomes more difficult to prove whether spoilage resulted from carrier negligence or deficiencies in shipper packaging, and liability may be allocated differently.